D. G. Hart

-Darryl G. Hart is a religious and social historian.
+Darryl G. Hart (born 1956) is an American religious and social historian.

 Hart is Distinguished Associate Professor of History at Hillsdale College in Hillsdale, Michigan.
 He previously served as dean of academic affairs at Westminster Seminary California from 2000 to 2003, taught church history and served as librarian at Westminster Theological Seminary in Philadelphia, directed the Institute for the Study of American Evangelicals at Wheaton College, and was Director of Partnered Projects, Academic Programs, and Faculty Development at the Intercollegiate Studies Institute in Wilmington, Delaware.
 He is an elder in the Orthodox Presbyterian Church.

 Reviewer John Hesselink states that Hart's Calvinism: A History (2013) compares favorably with the 1954 classic The history and character of Calvinism (1954) by John T. McNeil: